Privacy Notice - How we use learner information

 - The categories of learner information we collect and hold only while we action in Birmingham Adult Education Service:

 The categories of learner information that we collect, hold and share with other agencies with your consent:

 - Rosetta Stone (language learners) - first name, surname and learner number.

-- Pearl (health and social care learners) – name, address, DoB, email, phone number
+- Pearl (health and social care learners) – name, address, date of birth, email, phone number

-- Results of assessments for exam access arrangements – relevant awarding body and Joint Council for Qualifications
+- Results of assessments eg dyslexia assessments for exam access arrangements – relevant awarding body and Joint Council for Qualifications.

 Other agencies with whom we may be obliged to share information:

 Whilst the majority of learner information you provide to us is mandatory for funding your course, some of it is provided to us on a voluntary basis.
 In order to comply with the General Data Protection Regulation, we will inform you whether you are required to provide certain learner information to us or if you have a choice in this.